learnk8s/learnk8s.io/src/microsAuthentication/content.md

       targetPort: 8080
 ```

-You will notice that there is nothing special about the deployment manifest above other than specifying a service account to the deployment.
+You will notice that there is nothing special about the Deployment manifest above apart from having a Service Account associated with it.

 Let's move onto the secret store service.